davex9000/Paper-Review/V1/README.md

-The papers that will be reviewed in this section has inspired from crossmind.ai webpage.
+The papers that will be reviewed in this section has inspired from a blog post of crossminds.ai.
 The papers are listed in [this link].
 I have also put them below in numerical order.

 1. [ImageNet Classification with Deep Convolutional Neural Networks].